 For most browsers, like Edge, the Print function happens to be the most effective way to save a webpage to PDF.

-Now, go to ‘Settings and more‘ menu and select ‘Print‘ option.
+Go to ‘Settings and more‘ menu and select ‘Print‘ option.
 (Or simplye press Ctrl+P to bring it up)

 In the new Print window that opens, hit the drop-down window under ‘Printer‘ heading.